The Poor Traveler Itinerary Blog

 I’m a fresh graduate but I’m currently unemployed.
 What can I do?

-Find a sponsor who is an a family member.
+Find a sponsor who is a family member.
 Prepare an authenticated Affidavit of Support and Guarantee indicating the relationship within the 4th civil degree of consanguinity or affinity, together with the supporting documents.

 According to a friend who is an Immigration Officer, in addition, you must also provide proof that the sponsor can support the trip.
 This may be the sponsor’s ITR or bank documents.